MP: 50 nurses of govt-run Hamidia hospital in Bhopal accuse its superintendent of sexual harassment; probe ordered | Education

 On the other hand, MP Congress president Kamal Nath said the state government should take strict action on the complaints of nurses.

-Citing the recent incident in Bhopal wherein the face of a woman was slashed for standing up to eve-teasers, the former chief minister said, ''Madhya Pradesh tops the country in the number of crimes against women and minor girls.
+Citing the recent incident in Bhopal wherein the face of a woman was slashed by a man, the former chief minister said, ''Madhya Pradesh tops the country in the number of crimes against women and minor girls.
 Even little girls are not safe.
 Is it good governance?
-Is this good law and order?"
+Is this good law and order?”
+PTI ADU MAS NSK NSK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)